-The mission of the counseling center is to provide preventative and professional mental health services; counseling, psycho-educational programming, peer helping, crisis intervention, consultation and campus outreach services to our students and community.
-Recognizing we operate in an educational environment, we continually seek to help students to identify and address social/emotional barriers to their learning and achievement.
-Our emphasis within these counseling and educational services is to guide students through increased self awareness and self-esteem to higher levels of personal and interpersonal functioning.
+The Counseling Center provides developmental counseling, psycho-educational programming, peer helping, crisis intervention and consultation to our students and community.
+We seek to help students identify and address social/emotional barriers to learning and achievement and guide students through increased self awareness and self-esteem to higher levels of personal functioning.

 Why Do Students Seek Counseling?

 - Romantic relationship difficulties

 - Sexual identity/orientation

 - Sexual assault